anthli/clipt/README.md

 ![alt text](./src/assets/images/demo.png)

 ## Features
-- Displays clips in descending order (latest to earliest) so the most recent clips appear at the top and the oldest ones at the bottom
+- Clips are displayed top to bottom in descending order (latest to earliest)
-- Clips can be deleted on demand
+- Ability to favorite and delete Clips on demand
+- Customizable shortcut to open and close the application
-- Searching for clips can be easily done through the search bar at the bottom
+- Minimizing to the menu/task bar without the application quitting
-- Supports copying of text
-- Application can be opened using `` Ctrl/Cmd + ` `` (for now)

 ## Features To Be Added
 - Copying of images
-- Configuring application shortcuts

 ## Development